Self Assessment, start to finish

 Registering you with HMRC, preparing your return and filing it on time.
 We reconcile it against your records and tell you exactly what to pay and when.

-Self Assessment, expenses and Making Tax Digital handled by a sole trader accountant, so you can get on with the work.
+Self Assessment, expenses and Making Tax Digital handled for you, so you can get on with the work.

 You went self-employed to run the show, not to wrestle with HMRC.
-As a specialist sole trader accountant, we take your Self Assessment, your expenses and your record-keeping off your hands.
-First year trading, side hustle going full-time, or weighing up a limited company?
-We know how self-employment actually works, claim every expense you are owed, and keep your tax bill as low as it legitimately can be.
-Book a call with an accountant for sole traders who picks up the phone, on one fixed monthly fee.
+A sole trader accountant takes your Self Assessment, your expenses and your record-keeping off your plate, so you stop wondering whether you have got it right.
+Filing your first tax return and worried about a penalty?
+A side hustle going full-time that suspects it is overpaying?
+A switcher whose last accountant only ever got in touch at the January deadline?
+We handle all three.
+We claim every expense you are owed, keep your bill as low as it legitimately can be, and give you one named accountant for sole traders who actually replies.
+One fixed monthly fee, and no surprise invoices.

-A specialist sole trader accountant works the other way round.
-Because your business is you, we get to know how you actually earn, then we look for where the money leaks.
+A specialist works the other way round.
+Because your business is you, we learn how you actually earn, then look for where the money is leaking.
 We do not just record your numbers.
-We improve them.
+We improve them, and we agree the fixed fee before you commit to anything.

 Registering you with HMRC, preparing your return and filing it on time.
 We reconcile it against your records and tell you exactly what to pay and when.